ConstantinovMihai/ConstantinovMihai.github.io/_posts/2023-04-13-EfficientNetV2.md

 weight_decay = (1 + weight_decay_inc) * config.train.weight_decay
 ```

-Similaraly to the image size, a new version of those code lines would need to be implemented.
+Similar to the image size, a new version of those code lines would need to be implemented.
 The new line of code replacing the lines above and defining the weight decay in a different way in order to remove adaptive regularization would have been the following.

 ```tsql
 weight_decay = 1
 ```

-With those two changes, it would be possible to test how training would perform without using adaptive regularization for the progressive learning.
+With those two changes, it would be possible to test how training would perform without using adaptive regularization for progressive learning.
 The difficulties faced while attempting to train the model, which prevented running the ablation study and the implementation of a new dataset, are described in the following subsection.

 ### 3.4.
 Problems With TensorFlow Implementation

 As was described in the previous subsection, in this reproducibility project an attempt was made to reproduce the results presented in the paper on the model EfficientNetV2 [[1]](#1), as well as to try implementing a new dataset as well as performing an ablation study by removing adaptive regularization.
 However, unfortunately, several issues were faced while trying to run the code provided in the paper.
 They are summarized as follows.

-In the repository provided (a link to the GitHub repositroy was given in the paper [[1]](#1), a tutorial was given on how to run the different types of the EfficientNet model with the files provided in the repository.
+In the repository provided (a link to the GitHub repository was given in the paper [[1]](#1), a tutorial was given on how to run the different types of the EfficientNet model with the files provided in the repository.
 In this tutorial, the model EfficientNet-B0 is finetuned.
-In a first step, it was therefore tried to run this tutorial.
+As a first step, it was therefore tried to run this tutorial.
 When strictly running what was given in the tutorial, training of the model was initialized and started running.
 Special attention was given to the Top-1 and Top-5 accuracy.
-In the first 56 of 781 training epochs, the Top-1 accuracy was observed to stay below 15% and the Top-5 accuracy varied between 45% and 55%, but did not exceed the 55%.
-It even decreased again for multiple of the epochs.
+In the first 56 of 781 training epochs, the Top-1 accuracy was observed to stay below 15% and the Top-5 accuracy varied between 45% and 55% but did not exceed 55%.
+It even decreased again for multiple epochs.
 The final line obtained can be seen below.

 ```tsql
 56/781 [=>............................] - ETA: 149:30:16 - loss: 3.2239 - acc_top1: 0.1239 - acc_top5: 0.5413
 ```

 Unfortunately, after running the code for nearly 1 day, it crashed.
-The computing power of a single computer were seen to not be sufficient to train the model in a reasonable timeframe.
+The computing power of a single computer was seen to not be sufficient to train the model in a reasonable timeframe.
 Attempts to run it in the Google Cloud were unfortunately not successful.
 However, the results shown above were not convincing of achieving the same performance as provided in the paper for EfficientNet-B0.
 In the paper, all accuracies (Top-1 and Top-5) were higher than 78%.
 The results obtained in the first epochs of finetuning were not suggesting, that similar performances could have been obtained.
-However, this can be related to the fact that finetuning could not be finished, to an unideal checkpoint or to mistakes made while running the code, even if the tutorial was not altered and just run as given.
+However, this can be related to the fact that finetuning could not be finished, to an unideal checkpoint, or to mistakes made while running the code, even if the tutorial was not altered and just run as given.

-Next to that, it was also attempted to run different models, notably EfficientNetV2-S. Differently to the tutorial, the goal was to run it with a local copy of the EfficientNet model instead of downloading the model while running the code, in order to be able to adapt the files and implement the new dataset as well as the ablation study.
-However, even if all guidelines were followed, it was not possible to run the code when changing the model, the model directory or anything else.
+Next to that, it was also attempted to run different models, notably EfficientNetV2-S. Differently from the tutorial, the goal was to run it with a local copy of the EfficientNet model instead of downloading the model while running the code, in order to be able to adapt the files and implement the new dataset as well as the ablation study.
+However, even if all guidelines were followed, it was not possible to run the code when changing the model, the model directory, or anything else.
 The errors were deep inside the EfficientNet model and therefore difficult to understand.
-However, from the errors shown, it was assumed that they are related to the fact, that the code was run on Google Colab and that not the original files were downloaded while running the code.
+However, from the errors shown, it was assumed that they were related to the fact, that the code was run on Google Colab and that not the original files were downloaded while running the code.

-As numerous attempts to fix those issues were unsuccessful, the tensorflow implementation could unfortunately not be run.
+As numerous attempts to fix those issues were unsuccessful, the TensorFlow implementation could unfortunately not be run.
 In consequence, an attempt was made to reproduce some results while setting up an implementation using PyTorch.
 This will be presented in the following section.

 ## 4. Reproduction in PyTorch

-Due to the impact EfficientNetv2 family had in the computer vision community, the torchvision package has an implementation in Pytorch library of the model.
+Due to the impact the EfficientNetV2 family had on the computer vision community, the torchvision package has an implementation in the PyTorch library of the model.
 We tried using it for the ablation studies and for the new data set, by creating a training loop.
 Our efforts are documented in this section.

 ### 4.1.
 Description of PyTorch Implementation

 In this section, a short description of the PyTorch training loop will be given.
-The explanation on how to load the datasets for training will follow in the subsequent sections.
-In a first step, loading the model from torchvision's library is done as follows:
+An explanation of how to load the datasets for training will follow in the subsequent sections.
+In the first step, loading the model from Torchvision's library is done as follows:
 ```tsql
 from torchvision.models import efficientnet_v2_s